fioritracker/help/docs/core/SPS03/rel.md

 ## Standard relations
 There are two standard relations that come with FT Applications and FT Catalog apps:

-FT Apps Relation: [To-be Catalogs](../../core/SPS03/apps-rel-tobe-cats.md) - for keeping "To-be" assignments of apps to catalogs
+FT Apps Relation: [To-be Catalogs](../../core/SPS03/apps-rel-tobe-cats.md) - for keeping ["To-be"](../../to-be.md) assignments of apps to catalogs

-FT Catalogs Relation: [To-be Apps](../../core/SPS03/cats-rel-tobe-apps.md) - for keeping "To-be" assignments of catalogs to applications
+FT Catalogs Relation: [To-be Apps](../../core/SPS03/cats-rel-tobe-apps.md) - for keeping ["To-be"](../../to-be.md) assignments of catalogs to applications

-In addition to standard relations you can install optional ones.
+In addition to standard relations, you can install optional ones.
 You choose the relations that are relevant to your project.
-Theres is also a possibility to build you own custom relations.
+You can also build your custom relations.

 ## Optional relations